buhrmi/buhrmi/README.md

 # Hi there 👋

-This is the GitHub profile of a Rails and Svelte developer currently working on [Shitcoin Swap](https://www.shitcoinswap.com).
-Come join the greatest community of shitcoin traders.
+I used to be a freelancing Ruby on Rails developer with open source contributions to [Inertia](https://inertiajs.com) and [Svelte](https://svelte.dev).
+But these days I'm focussing on [Shitcoin Swap](https://www.shitcoinswap.com) - the greatest community of shitcoin traders.